inter-binsim/inter-binsim/README.md

 # Inter Binsim

-This is an example of our works.
+This is an example of \delta CFG.

 ## GraphEmb

-It shows the code of one of the models in our works.
+It shows the code of one of the models in our work.

 ## binsim-data-master